apache/cordova-ios/README.md

 1. self.viewController.wwwFolderName = @"www";
 2. self.viewController.startPage = @"index.html";

-**8. What's the difference between the Xcode 3 and Xcode 4 templates?**
+**8. What's the difference between the two templates?**

-The CordovaLib static library is only used by the Xcode 3 template.
+The CordovaLib static library is only used by the older subproject-based template.
 The Xcode 4 template uses Cordova.framework (a static framework) because of Xcode 4's template limitations.
 Both are based off the same code, just packaged differently.

-You can still create projects using the command line if you want to use the Xcode 3 Template in Xcode 4.
+You can still create projects using the command line if you want to use sub-project based Template in Xcode 4.
 This is particularly useful for developers debugging the Cordova core.

 Link: